 Occupational Therapy and Community Nursing

-The Division of Occupational Therapy and Community Nursing is led by Linda Maskill and Anne McIntyre.
+The Division of Occupational Therapy and Community Nursing is led by Dr Lesley Collier.
 Occupational Therapy at Brunel is the original ‘London School of Occupational Therapy’ and is one of the most highly regarded programmes globally.
 In Community Nursing, we offer post-registration courses in the three pathways of Health Visiting, Occupational Health Nursing and School Nursing.
 Our academics in nursing are research-active, focusing on breast cancer, mental health and workplace health.